-The Daily Beast says “Rutherford jumped into the conversation with some barbs of his own.”
-The article also includes more recent accusations from Rutherford of Popper, like this one: “He spent a bunch of time using a photo app to Photoshop my pictures and then post them online.
+The Daily Beast says “Rutherford jumped into the conversation with some barbs of his own” (none of which are accessible because his account was suspended).
+The article also includes more recent accusations from Rutherford of Popper, for instance: “He spent a bunch of time using a photo app to Photoshop my pictures and then post them online.
 He’s done little things like that.
 Nothing got too crazy until he decided he was going to incite his fans on Facebook.”

 Forrest is currently tweeting from twitter.com/nasboatOG, an account opened in April 2017, in addition to the @assbott account, which is mostly automated.
-A July 26th assbot tweet suggesting Popper should “log the fuck off” was deleted on August 1st shortly after it was included in this article (a cache version of the tweet is still readable below).
+(Update – A July 26th assbot tweet suggesting Popper should “log the fuck off” was deleted on August 1st, shortly after it was included in this article.
+A cache version of the tweet is still readable below).
 Last year The Daily Beast wrote about assbot trolling Trump and his supporters, including a quote from Rutherford mentioning Popper.
 The assbott story – like The Daily Beast article yesterday on Forrest’s version of events in his feud with Popper – was written by Ben Collins.

-Popper and I agreed he would send me a statement to clarify his account of all of this.
-Shortly thereafter he does.
+Popper and I agreed he would send a statement to clarify his account of all of this.
 Read it in full below: